 Processing time: 5 – 10 business days

-Emergency Travel Certificates are issued to South Africans who have to travel back home urgently for reasons of death, sickness or any other emergency.
-It is in a page form and may be issued with validity ranging from a month to a year.
-Applicants for emergency travel certificates must also apply for permanent passports.
+Emergency Travel Certificates are issued to South Africans who has to travel back home (one way to South Africa) urgently for reasons of death, sickness or any other emergency.
+It is in a 1 page form and is valid for 9 months from date of issue.
+It cannot be used to go to other countries except when transiting on your way to South Africa.

 - Written motivation for the issuing of the Emergency Travel Certificate, along with any proof of the urgency of the trip (e.g. confirmation of funeral arrangements, doctor’s letter confirming sickness, police report, etc.)

 - BI 73 Passport Application form; with signature and left thumb print of people 16 years and older.
 Section B to be certified by an official who will take your left thumbprint.
 You have to sign section ‘signature of the applicant’ in the middle of the signature box if you are 16 and older.
 Page 2 is to be signed by ages 18+.
 Parents for 17 and below must sign page 2 including declaration.
 The address section is to be completed with your Canadian residential address and your telephone numbers.

 - BI 9 /DHA-9 FORM (COMPULSORY FOR ALL PEOPLE 16 YEARS AND OLDER) – Full set of fingerprints.
 This form must be submitted by applicants 16 years old and older.
 Complete in full and sign.
 Include email where possible.
 Fingerprints can be taken at the nearest police station, fingerprints taking centers or notary public office.
 Electronic fingerprints on police cards are not accepted.
 This form is not downloadable.
 Please send a self-addressed stamped envelope with a request for BI-9 to receive this form.
 Please note that BI-9 is A-4 (30x21cms) size form, which may not be folded.
 Your stamped envelope should be able to fit unfolded page.